Home Mover Mortgages Made Simple

 Some may argue that when you are looking for a new home as a “Home Mover” the process should be simpler because you have done it all before and this is just another step forward on the property ladder.
 That said, there is still a huge amount to take into consideration, not only from the perspective of finding the right home, but also what to do with your mortgage facility.
 Do you pay it off, take your mortgage with you or let out your property?

 Generally, a home move will necessitate a difference in what you currently owe by way of mortgage and what you need to consider to facilitate the onward purchase.
-Therefore, paying off the mortgage on the house you are selling and taking on a new mortgage on the one you are buying is one way of dealing with the transaction.
+Therefore, paying off the mortgage on the house you are selling and taking out a new mortgage on the one you are buying is one way of dealing with the transaction.

 Whilst this presents an opportunity to look around for a better mortgage deal you need to satisfy yourself that there are no penalties associated with your existing home loan.
 You may find that there are fees and additional interest charges if you’re still in the special offer period of the loan, or, on a fixed or discounted deal rather than the lender’s standard variable rate.

-Let out your existing property?
+Should you let out your existing property?

-Let to Buy may be an option that is open to you and If you are struggling to sell your home or your property has dropped in value, this is something you may want to consider.
+Let to Buy may be an option that is open to you and if you are struggling to sell your home or your property has dropped in value, this is something you may want to consider.
 Letting out your property could allow you to move into a new home without feeling pressure to sell in a rush, potentially at a loss, and may also provide you with the income stream to ease the financial burden.

-This option, in particular, is a bit of a mine field as most lenders willing to accept this scenario will do so with a list of restrictions.
+This option, in particular, is a bit of a minefield as most lenders willing to accept this scenario will do so with a list of restrictions.
 Whatever you decide to do, professional advice is essential.